Fees are current from 1st July 2024.

 Payment method

-There are no cash or EFTPOS facilities at The Glow Centre, only online processing is accepted.
-Your credit/debit card details are therefore required to access The Glow Centre services and must be provided before your first session can go ahead.
+Your credit or debit card details are therefore required to access The Glow Centre services and must be provided before your first session can go ahead.

 How online payment works